HL7/davinci-dtr/input/pagecontent/specification.md

 * `system/valueset.rs`
 * `system/library.rs`

-These are sufficient to invoke the DTR Questionnaire operations [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) and ValueSet/`$expand`, as well as retrieval of libraries and value sets.
+These are sufficient to invoke the DTR Questionnaire operations [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) and ValueSet/`$expand`, as well as the retrieval of libraries and value sets.

 #### Retrieving Launch Context Information
 Again, this is only relevant for SMART on FHIR clients, though a similar process will happen for Full EHRs.
-There are several steps in processing the launch context to begin the data collection process:
+There are several steps in processing the launch context to begin the data collection process.
+The following recommended workflow describes the steps and mechanisms that would be necessary to determine the QuestionnaireResponse(s) to render.
+Some EHRs or SMART apps may vary their behavior slightly, but the end result of determining the relevant QuestionnaireResponse(s) should be the same.

 1. If the launch context did not include Coverages, a QuestionnaireResponse or a Request or Encounter, the DTR app **MAY** generate an error, but **SHOULD** allow the user to search to find one to use as context for the DTR session.
 QuestionnaireResponses would be filtered by patient, a status of in-progress, and a context that is not empty, while requests and encounters would be filtered by patient, active status, and any other standard search parameters the DTR client chooses to offer.
 2. Otherwise, retrieve the referenced fhirUser, patient, and fhirContext resources referenced in the SMART authorization response by performing read or search operations.
 (Search operations allow _including the requester, performer and location resources for encounters and request resources, which will be needed later.)
 3. For any Request resources or Encounter resources passed in context, perform a search to see if there are any QuestionnaireResponses associated with those orders using the [`dtr-context`](SearchParameter-dtr-context.html) search parameter (e.g., `[EHR-base]/QuestionnaireResponse?patient=123&dtr-context=ServiceRequest/789`).